RainBawZ/Optimize-ModPackage/README.md

 # Optimize-ModPackage
-A PowerShell function for optimizing, repairing and repackaging SCS mod packages in both ZipFS and HashFS formats.
+A PowerShell function for optimizing, repairing and repackaging SCS mod packages in raw/extracted, ZipFS (soon™) and HashFS formats.

-### This is a work in progress - There be bugs and critters
+### This is a work in progress - Here be bugs and critters, so make sure to make a backup before processing a mod!

 Requires PowerShell 7.0 or higher.